 The Company's debt is carried at historical cost on the balance sheet.
-The fair value and carrying value of Term Loan A at September 30, 2013 are \$7.6 million and \$9.3 million, respectively.
+The fair value and carrying value of Term Loan A at September 30, 2014 were \$6.9 million and \$8.1 million, respectively.
+The fair value and carrying value of Celmet Building Term Loan at September 30, 2014 was \$1.0 million and \$1.2 million, respectively.
+The fair value of the remainder of the Company's debt approximated carrying value at September 30, 2014 as it is variable rate debt.
+The fair value and carrying value of Term Loan A at September 30, 2013 were \$7.6 million and \$9.3 million, respectively.
 The fair value of the remainder of the Company's debt approximated carrying value at September 30, 2013 as it is variable rate debt.
-The fair value of the Company's debt agreements approximated carrying value at September 30, 2012.

-NOTE 11-WARRANTY RESERVES
+Note 11-WARRANTY RESERVES